osherjacobs/LabWork_Findings/vector7c.md

 | Parser (offline) | — | No signal (offline operation) |
 | DCSync (footnote) | EID 4662 | ✅ |

-**The dump itself is invisible to Sysmon in this execution context.** The only on-host signals are the exclusion window bookends.
+The dump produced no Sysmon EID 10 in this execution context.
+The only on-host signals are the exclusion window bookends.
 A defender with EID 5007 alerting has a narrow window to respond before exfiltration completes.

 ---